MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 1. Go to **Data** > **Data sources**.

-1. Select the vertical ellipsis (&vellip;) next to the data source you want to refresh and select **Refresh** from the dropdown list.
+1. Select the data source you want to refresh and select **Refresh**.
 The data source is now triggered for a manual refresh.
 Refreshing a data source will update both the entity schema and data for all the entities specified in the data source.

-1. Select **Stop refreshing** if you want to cancel an existing refresh and the data source will revert to its last refresh status.
+1. Select the status to open the **Progress details** pane and view the progress.
+To cancel the job, select **Cancel job** at the bottom of the pane.

 [!INCLUDE [footer-include](includes/footer-banner.md)]